jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-23-real-time-streaming-with-kafka-and-flink-5/index.md

 ### OpenSearch Cluster

-In this post, an OpenSearch cluster is created additionally, and it is deployed with the *m5.large.search* instance type in private subnets.
+For this lab, an OpenSearch cluster is created additionally, and it is deployed with the *m5.large.search* instance type in private subnets.
 For simplicity, [anonymous authentication](https://opensearch.org/docs/latest/security/configuration/configuration/#http) is enabled so that we don't have to specify user credentials when making an HTTP request.
 Overall only network-level security is enforced on the OpenSearch domain.
 Note that the cluster is created only when the *opensearch_to_create* variable is set to *true*.

 ```terraform
 # infra/variables.tf